Home » Can You Release A Parrot Into The Wild?

 Stress

-Parrots live in flocks and depend on each other for survival.
+Parrots live in flocks, depending on each other for survival.
 Unless the escaped parrot finds a flock and is accepted, it won’t survive for long.
-The stress of living alone leads to a disordered state of mind.
+The stress of living alone will be damaging mentally.

 Urban Release